snake.jpg

 Like many wild animals they can also be infected with rabies.
 If you notice an armadillo acting particularly fearless and aggressive around humans and cats or dogs; and/or if it is particularly active during the day (they are mostly nocturnal creatures); suspect rabies infection.

-Raccoons have adapted to urban and suburban life and are commonly seen or encountered by King County residents in parks, neighborhoods or yards.
+Raccoons are well-adapted to urban environments and are common in the Baton Rouge area.
+They are able to find many food and shelter options.
+Raccoons also thrive in rural bayous and forests.
 Raccoons may carry diseases that can be spread to people (zoonoses) and pets.
-They can also cause serious scratch and bite injuries.•Rabies is a disease caused by a virus and it is almost always fatal.
+They can also cause serious scratch and bite injuries.
+Rabies is a disease caused by a virus and it is almost always fatal.
 It is spread through a bite by an infected animal.
 Although rare, it can be spread through infected saliva getting into an open wound.

 Rabies can be successfully prevented in people by giving rabies vaccines shortly after an exposure.